front-end-intermediate/session-1/readme.md

 ## DOM Scripting

-DOM scripting is not really pure JavaScript.
+DOM scripting is not really 'pure' JavaScript.
 It uses JavaScript - but only in the browser - and extends vanilla JavaScript functionality with a wide variety of custom methods.
 The HTML DOM (Document Object Model) allows JavaScript to access and manipulate the elements of an HTML document.

 See the [Mozilla Developer's Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript) entry on JS and on [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) scripting.